-The actuarial calculations were directed under the supervision of Kathleen Riley, FSA, MAAA, EA and Matthew Strom, FSA, MAAA, EA.
+The actuarial calculations were directed under the supervision of Kathleen Riley and Matthew Strom.
 We are members of the American Academy of Actuaries and we meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of our knowledge, the information supplied in this actuarial valuation is complete and accurate.

-This valuation was prepared based on the actuarial assumptions and methods used in the June 30, 2019, actuarial valuation of the System, except as noted herein.
+This valuation was prepared based on the actuarial assumptions and methods used in the June 30, 2019, actuarial valuation of the System.
 In our opinion, the assumptions as approved by the Board are reasonably related to the experience of and the expectations for the System and are appropriate for purposes of the valuation.